 Do I need to file a Confidential Personal Property Return each year for floating property?

-Is there a penalty for not filing the Personal Property return each year?
+Is there a penalty for not filing a Confidential Personal Property Return each year?

 Yes.
-The return needs to be postmarked by March 15 to avoid a penalty.
-If the return is postmarked after March 15 but on or before June 1, there is a 5% penalty of the levied tax.
-If the return is postmarked after June 1 but on or before August 1, the penalty is 25% of the levied tax.
-If the return is postmarked after August 1, the penalty is 50% of the levied tax.
+If you are required to file a Return, it must have a postmark on or before March 15 to avoid a penalty.
+If the postmark on the Return is after March 15, but on or before June 1, there is a 5% penalty of the levied tax.
+If the Return has a postmark after June 1, but on or before August 1, the penalty is 25% of the levied tax.
+If the Return has a postmark after August 1, or if the Return is not filed at all, the penalty is 50% of the levied tax.

 Are Moorage owners required to file a return each year?

 Yes.
 Moorage owners file a return to report all assets used to operate the moorage, such as walks, docks, ramps, pilings, etc. New improvements to the moorage should also be reported.
 Business personal property is reported separately.
 Filing deadlines and late filing penalties for moorage owners are the same as for other floating properties.